dharshana-dhanendran/dharshana-dhanendran/README.md

 ### Hi there 👋, I am DHARSHANA D.
 #### A DATA SCIENCE ASPIRANT
 - Computer Science & Engineering student at KPRIET.
+Interest in Machine Learning:

-- I am interested in machine learning.
+I have a keen interest in machine learning.
-- I'm good in  problem solving and decision making.
+Skills:

+I excel in problem-solving and decision-making.
+Education and Internship:

-- I am a Data Science Enthusiast, completed  Machine Learning internship in CCMPL  Kyungpook National University, South Korea.
+I am a Data Science Enthusiast who completed a Machine Learning internship at CCMPL, Kyungpook National University, South Korea.
+Currently, I am undertaking an internship in deep learning within the same company.
+Additional Courses:

+I have successfully completed NPTEL 2 courses and a fundamental data analytics course..

 Skills: